zmahfuz0613/pokedex-lab/README.md

 ## Requirements

-1. When the page loads, make a request to the PokéApi and then list all Pokémon in the browser.
-Each character should appear in the `section#results` element.
-Include the Pokémon's name.
+1. When the page loads, make a request to the PokéApi and have it display information about Pikachu.
 2. Add an input field/search bar.
 Track what the user has typed in that input as an attribute in state.
 3. Add a submit button.
 When the user clicks submit a second API request should be made to retrieve all the information about the pokemon whose name was typed in the search bar.
 4. Display the information about the searched pokemon on the page *instead of* the list of pokemon. **Hint**: Search conditional rendering in React.